tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Abstract their previous day's algorithmic trading calculations into functions and execute an end-to-end implementation of a working trading framework.

-* Utilize live financial data by connecting their trading frameworks to the Kraken Cryptocurrency Exchange API.
+* Utilize live financial data by connecting their trading frameworks to the Kraken or Bitfinex Cryptocurrency Exchange API.

 * Persist or save their trading data to a database such as SQLite.